zowe/docs-site/docs/user-guide/configure-zowe-zosmf-workflow.md

     The **Workflows** tab with the previously selected workflow opens.

-9. Follow the instructions on the page to execute the workflow steps.
+9. Execute the workflow steps.

 You have successfully executed a workflow from a software instance.